On the nose

 NOSE = Nitric Oxide Sonic Exchange

 So we can combine breathing, mantras, mudras and incense in order to achieve enlightenment.
 Once our demons have been identified, we can become more unified.
-This is why the most important god, Atum, was known as the serpent.
-As the archetype of creation, his invocation was a sign of illumination:
+This is why the important god, Isis, was equated with life.
+As the archetype of awareness, her invocation was a sign of illumination:

 Be conscious of your unconscious breath